toddlucas/cotemplate/src/client/lib/src/components/index.md

 # Components

-This directory contains reusable React components for the CorpOS application.
+This directory contains reusable React components for the application.

 ## Available Components